 One of the best ways to get around Switzerland is by using its efficient public transportation system.
 It is reliable, punctual, clean, and gets you everywhere!

-The Swiss Travel Pass is a pass you can get in Switzerland that allows you to use buses, trains, and boats without extra costs.
+The Swiss Travel Pass allows you to use buses, trains, and boats without extra costs.
 Even some mountain excursions are included (like Mount Rigi), and for most others, you get a 50% discount.
 The Swiss Travel Pass also covers most museums and entrances to castles.

-Yes, the Swiss Travel Pass is quite expensive but it will pay off.
+Yes, the Swiss Travel Pass is quite expensive but it normally will pay off.
 There are passes for 3, 4, 6, 8, or 15 days available.
 I suggest, getting the pass for this itinerary, if you use public transportation.
-Click here to find the rates for a Swiss Travel Pass.
+I almost always get it when I visit Switzerland, and it has helped me save a lot of money and headaches (because I do not have to buy train/bus tickets for each single trip.

 ➡️ GET YOUR SWISS TRAVEL PASS HERE